johnmdusel/BernoulliBall/project_summary.md

 3. **Data Visualization:**
 For each estimate, display
    - The beta distribution PDF over [0, 1].
-   - The HDI $L \le p \le U$ is shown as a shaded region.
+   - The HDI $[L, U]$ is shown as a highlighted region on the horizontal axis of the PDF plot.
    - The mode $p^*$ is visually indicated on the plot.
-   - A message like "Success rate is between $L$ and $U$ (at confidence level), most likely value is $p^*$."
+   - A message like "Success rate is between $L$ and $U$ (at confidence level), most likely success rate is $p^*$."

 4. **User Interaction:**
-   - Users can set prior values for $a, b$ when creating an estimate.
+   - User can set prior values for $a, b$ when creating an estimate.
    - Users can increment or decrement $a, b$ by 1 using up/down arrow buttons.
-   - No authentication, persistence, import, or export – session-based and anonymous.
+   - Session-based and anonymous.
+No authentication, persistence, import, or export.

 5. **Design:**
    - Minimalist and clean UI.